joycem137/mastodon/README.md

 If you want to contribute to Mastodon, go to their page.
 If you want to add features to Beach City, feel freel to submit a PR to us.
 We generally accept anything our citizens do for us, as long as they take time to test it.

+Our branching strategy is thus:

+Changes, including merges from upstream, go in dev.
+When we feel like it, we merge dev to staging and our QA team verifies the build is happy.
+When they give us the green light, we merge to prod and deploy.

 ## License

 Copyright (C) 2016-2019 Eugen Rochko & other Mastodon contributors (see [AUTHORS.md](AUTHORS.md))